scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ### Recommendations

-* You should create a bastion server to manage the Kubernetes cluster.
+* You should create a bastion server to manage the Kubernetes cluster for production.

-### Procedures
+### Steps

-[Create an Azure virtual network](https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal) with the above requirements and recommendations along with your organizational or application standards.
+* Create an Azure virtual network on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal) with the above requirements and recommendations.

 ## Step 2.
 Set up a database